IlariaCeriani/learning-path/README.md

 ## Which language did I use?

 At first it was only HTML and CSS.
-Now I'm gradually adding functionality with JS as I learn it, even if less easily than I expected to.
+Now I'm gradually adding functionality with JS as I learn it.